Derived algebraic geometry of 2d lattice Yang-Mills theory: -valued prefactorization algebra of classical observables

 A (rectangular) prefactorization algebra on $\bbZ^2$ is then defined as a pseudo-multifunctor $\FFF : \P_{\bbZ^2}\to \dgCat$ to the symmetric monoidal $2$-category $\dgCat$ of dg-categories, dg-functors and dg-natural transformations.
 (See e.g.\ \cite[Section 2.3]{Keller} or \cite[Section 1.4]{Kelly} for an explicit description of the symmetric monoidal structure.)
-On objects and $1$-ary operations in $\P_{\bbZ}$, we define our prefactorization algebra $\FFF$ by composing the functor $\Sol : \Rect(\bbZ^2) \to \dSt^\op$ from \eqref{eqn:Solfunctor}, which assigns the local derived critical loci of our lattice Yang-Mills model, with the pseudo-functor $\Perf : \dSt^\op\to \dgCat$ from \eqref{eqn:PerfdSt} which assigns dg-categories of perfect complexes.
-Recalling that $\Sol(V) = \big[Z(V)/\G(V)\big]\in\dSt$ is a derived quotient stack with $\G(V) = \prod_{x\in V}\GL_n$ a reductive affine group scheme, we obtain by using \eqref{eqn:Perf[X/G]} an explicit model
+On objects and $1$-ary operations in $\P_{\bbZ^2}$, we define our prefactorization algebra $\FFF$ by composing the functor $\Sol : \Rect(\bbZ^2) \to \dSt^\op$ from \eqref{eqn:Solfunctor}, which assigns the local derived critical loci of our lattice Yang-Mills model, with the pseudo-functor $\QCoh : \dSt^\op\to \dgCat$ from \eqref{eqn:QCohdSt} which assigns dg-categories of quasi-coherent complexes.
+Recalling that $\Sol(V) = \big[Z(V)/\G(V)\big]\in\dSt$ is a derived quotient stack with $\G(V) = \prod_{x\in V}\GL_n$ a reductive affine group scheme (since $V\subseteq \bbZ^2$ is a finite subset), we obtain by using \eqref{eqn:QCoh[X/G]} an explicit model